 Templewater, an alternative asset management firm and parent company of Bravo, Hong Kong island's largest transit operator, together with Ballard, co-invested in a Series A funding for Wisdom, a technology company that designs and manufactures zero emission commercial vehicles.
-The Series A funds (including Ballard's \$10.0 million, 7% equity ownership contribution in the second quarter of 2022) will support Wisdom's organizational growth, R&D, and manufacturing platforms, including the expansion and development of its hydrogen zero emission fuel cell truck, bus, and specialty vehicle offerings for international markets.
+The Series A funds (including Ballard's \$10.0 million equity ownership contribution in the second quarter of 2022) will support Wisdom's organizational growth, R&D, and manufacturing platforms, including the expansion and development of its hydrogen zero emission fuel cell truck, bus, and specialty vehicle offerings for international markets.

 Wisdom's hydrogen vehicle product lines are expected to exclusively deploy Ballard's world leading PEM fuel cell technology, with modules supplied by the Weichai-Ballard JV in China.
-Ballard intends to enter into a joint development agreement with Wisdom to advance the integration and optimization of its fuel cell electric powertrain designs and control strategies.
+On August 8, 2022, Ballard entered into a joint development agreement with Wisdom to advance the integration and optimization of its fuel cell electric powertrain designs and control strategies.

-Ballard granted Type Approval by DNV for the FCwave $\underline{^{TM}}$ marine fuel cell module
+Ballard granted Type Approval by DNV for the FCwave $\underline{}^{\text{TM}}$ marine fuel cell module

 On April 6, 2022, we announced the receipt of Europe's industry first Type Approval by DNV, one of the world's leading classification and certification bodies, for our marine fuel cell module FCwaveTM.
-The Type Approval marks an important step in commercializing Ballard's fuel cell technology for marine applications and is key to including fuel cells as part of zero-emission solutions for the marine industry.
-The Type Approval process is extensive, involving a series of simulations and tests which were carried out at Ballard's global Marine Center of Excellence in Hobro, Denmark, where the FCwaveTM is developed and manufactured.
+The Type Approval marks an important step in commercializing Ballard's fuel cell technology for marine applications and is key to including fuel cells as part of zero- emission solutions for the marine industry.

-The International Maritime Organization has set ambitious targets to cut greenhouse gas ("GHG") emissions from ships by at least 50% by 2050.
-The high-power FCwaveTM module is a flexible solution that can support the energy needs of various vessel types as well as onshore power.
-The scalable 200kW power module offers a plug-and-play replacement for conventional diesel engines.
+The FCwaveTM module is a flexible solution that can support the energy needs of various vessel types as well as onshore power.
+The scalable 200 kW power module offers a plug-and-play replacement for conventional diesel engines.
 The Type Approval certification confirms the design meets certain safety, functional, design and documentation requirements necessary for global marine commercialization.